arczi147/To-do-list/README.md

 ## What does the website enable?

 The website allows you to create a to-do list.
-You can add new tasks, mark already completed and additonally delete it.
+You can add new tasks, mark already completed and delete it.
+Additional you can hide all done tasks, show their again or mark by one button all tasks as done.
 I invite you to test it.

 ## What was used in this project?